riccardobonanomi/pyris3/README.md

       pyris [args]
 * 'pyris --help' provides information on the required arguments

-### Updated to python 3 ###
+### Updated to python 3 and added GEE capability ###
 Beta version by Riccardo Bonanomi (riccardo.bonanomi@unitn.it)

-## Beta Google Earth Engine (gee) introduction - UNDER DEVELOPMENT ###
+### Repository branch description ###
-- the master branch contains the up-to-date working code -> as for 18/01/2023 is in sync with the gee-mask branch
+- the master branch contains the up-to-date working code
-- the original branch contains the python3 main without changes
+- the original branch contains the original code converted to python 3

-- the gee-mask branch contains the code to use out of code extracted masks with gee -> now in sync with the master branch
+## Version tracking

-## New feature tracking
+- 1.0   (2018) 	 -> PyRIS deployment
-- 3.0.0              -> converted to python 3
+- 3.0.0 (2022)       -> Converted to python 3
-- 3.1.0              -> added gee capability
+- 3.1.0 (2022)       -> Added GEE mask analysis capability
-- 3.1.1 (2023/03/20) -> added ability to skip masks when segmenting landsat or importing gee mask
+- 3.1.1 (2023/03/20) -> Added ability to skip masks when segmenting Landsat or importing GEE mask